FabioAnsaldi/movies-library-manager/README.md

 The actual version is:
 > 1.0.0

+This application version works with Node `v10.0.0` or higher.

 #### How to get it ####

 First fo all, clone the repository project on `https://github.com/FabioAnsaldi/movies-library-manager` into your local store: